EsamAl-Dabagh/CV/README.md

 ## Esam Al-Dabagh
 ###### Junior Software Developer

-Former marketing and content Video Producer and Editor backed by eight years experience in the healthcare, motor, and education industries managing projects from brief to delivery.
-Looking for an environment that fosters continued learning and development whilst producing software that makes a difference.
+Former marketing and content Video Producer and Editor backed by eight years experience in the healthcare, motor, and education industries managing video projects from brief to delivery.
+Currently I am studying at Makers, an intensive software development bootcamp.
+Upon graduating, I'm looking to join a company that fosters continued learning, whilst producing software that makes a difference.

 ## Skills